 There really isn’t a large financial site where you won’t find articles by Mr. Rob Berger.
-Blogger, husband, father and a really great writer… You can find him at: Forbes, USNews, BusinessInsider, HuffPost and many more.
-He is the founder of DoughRoller, a personal finance site, where he writes with the help of a great team.
-If you like this answer, visit: https://www.doughroller.net or follow: https://twitter.com/doughroller
+Blogger, husband, father, and a really great writer… You can find him at Forbes, USNews, BusinessInsider, HuffPost, and many more.
+He is the founder of DoughRoller, a personal finance site, where he writes with a great team.
+If you like this answer, visit: https://www.doughroller.net or follow https://twitter.com/doughroller.

 There are a few steps that people can take now that the Equifax breach has been made public.
 First, you could find out if you are, in fact, a victim of the breach.
 One of the only ways to do this is by going to the website that Equifax set up (www.equifaxsecurity2017.com) and put in your last name as well as the last six digits of your social security number.
 Although putting down the last six digits instead of four digits of your social security number is never advised, this may be the fastest way to find out if you are a victim of the breach.
 The other way to discover if you were a victim is by receiving a confirmation letter in the mail from Equifax telling you that you were affected.